yehia67/documentation/iota-go/0.1/how-to-guides/listen-to-events.md

 ## Prerequisites

-This guide assumes that you've followed our [Getting started guide](../README.md) and are using the [vgo modules](https://github.com/golang/go/wiki/Modules) to manage dependencies in your project.
+This guide assumes that you've followed our [Getting started guide](../README.md) and are using the [go modules](https://github.com/golang/go/wiki/Modules) to manage dependencies in your project.

 ---